RPGHacker/asar/README.md

 include_directories(${ASAR_INCLUDE_DIR})
 target_link_libraries(YourTarget PUBLIC asar-static)
 ```
 to be able to include the header files.
 It is also recommended to turn off every build in target in asar except the static one using the appropriate CMake options.
-You will need to also make sure that your project has an Asar compatible license.
+You will need to make sure that your project has an Asar compatible license.

 ## Folder layout
 * `docs` contains the source of the manual and changelog.